What Is Salt Room Therapy?

 It is your job to be mindful and respectful of our property.
 Any broken or damaged equipment will require payment to repair or replace as well as any downtime of our facility we incur.
-The Salt Room is monitored by cameras as it is a public room.

 Health and Wellness with Salt Therapy (aka Halotherapy)

 Which ailments can be treated by Salt Therapy?